-Group Headline EBITDA (as reconciled above) from continuing operations continues to be a key measure for the Group as well as industry analysts as it is indicative of ongoing EBITDA of the businesses.
+Group Headline EBITDA (as defined in page 45 of the financial statements and reconciled on page 6) from continuing operations continues to be a key measure for the Group as well as industry analysts as it is indicative of ongoing EBITDA of the businesses.
 Headline EBITDA from continuing operations for the year was £7.8m (2018: £7.4m), an increase of 5.2% on the prior year while the Group's EBITDA increased 27.3% to £7.1m (2018: £5.5m).
 During the year, with fewer openings, the management teams of each of our two businesses focussed on a number of projects that contributed towards the improved trading in the businesses.

-Group depreciation and amortisation, excluding amortisation of the Franco Manca brand, increased 16.4% to £4.3m (2018: £3.7m) following the number of new restaurants opened during the year and the previous year.
-The Group incurred one off costs in the year of £0.2m (2018: £0.9m) from impairment charges for 3 restaurants (2018: 3) which are underperforming management's expectations.
+Group depreciation and amortisation, excluding amortisation of the Franco Manca brand, increased 16.4% to $\pounds$ 4.3m (2018: $\pounds$ 3.7m) following the number of new restaurants opened during the year and the previous year.
+The Group incurred one off costs in the year of $\pounds$ 0.2m (2018: $\pounds$ 0.9m) from impairment charges for 3 restaurants (2018: 3) which are underperforming management's expectations.
 All three restaurants continue to trade.
-Together with the improved EBITDA, these have led to an increase of operating profit by 1135% to £1.8m (2018: £0.1m).
+Together with the improved EBITDA, these have led to an increase of operating profit by 1135% to $\pounds$ 1.8m (2018: $\pounds$ 0.1m).